The Fly Fishing Obsession: Part 2

 How to Choose the Right Location to Fly Fish

 Whether you are a seasoned angler or new to the sport, there are a number of things to consider when choosing where to fly fish.
 In general, fly fishing is most commonly associated with remote rivers.
 However, if you are willing to get creative, the options are seemingly limitless.
 Here, we will discuss the various locations anglers can fish, the most productive time to fish each location and how to effectively fish them.
-Continue reading “How to Choose the Right Location to Fly Fish”
+Learn More “How to Choose the Right Location to Fly Fish”

 Learning A Good Fly Fishing Knot

 Back in the day when I was about 9 years old and deemed old enough by “Mom” to go fishing alone, it was all I wanted to do – and all I did after chores were done.
 We lived about a quarter-mile from a river that was stocked for the trout season and had its share of typical river species as well.
 Unfortunately, my dad was always working in the family business to make ends meet for us, so it was just me and my meager gear.
-Continue reading “Learning A Good Fly Fishing Knot”
+Learn More “Learning A Good Fly Fishing Knot”

 How To Prepare For Your First Saltwater Fly Fishing Trip

 Freshwater fly fishing dominates the industry with roughly 80% of all fly fishers only fishing freshwater.
 Well, maybe you’re an expert at catching 22 inch browns on a size #22 midge or you’ve been crushing largemouth on poppers like it’s your job and want to change it up a bit.
 Maybe you want to see a 6 pound bonefish take you into your backing in the blink of an eye.
 Or maybe you want a shot at chasing tailing Redfish in the mud flats of the Lowcountry.
 There are a lot of similarities but also a few key differences between fresh and saltwater and hopefully this write up will help you prepare for your first trip to the saltwater.
-Continue reading “How To Prepare For Your First Saltwater Fly Fishing Trip”
+Learn More “How To Prepare For Your First Saltwater Fly Fishing Trip”

 Women Fly Fishing On The Water